Ludwigite: Chemistry

 Ludwigite typically occurs in magnesian iron skarn and other high temperature contact metamorphic deposits.
-It occurs in association with magnetite, forsterite, clinohumite and the borates vonsenite and szaibelyite.
+It occurs in association with magnetite, forsterite, clinohumite, the borates vonsenite and szaibelyite, and as inclusions in the gemstone peridot.
 It forms a solid solution series with the iron(II)-iron(III) borate mineral vonsenite.
+Samples of ludwigite can have trace amounts of other metals within its structure as a substitution for magnesium and iron, such as aluminium, manganese, tin and titanium.
+The metal ions within ludwigite are bonded octahedrally to oxygen, sharing a "wall" in a cluster of two octahedra.